jwkennedy8/power_outages/README.md

-# How long will the Power Be Out?
+# How long will your Power Be Out?
 Power Outage Data Analysis and Predictive Models

 Created by: Jack Kennedy